Productive Techniques for Conducting a Job Interview

 What is the best job portal for small businesses?

 There is no one-size-fits-all answer to this question as it depends on the industry and specific needs of the small business.
-However, some job portals that are generally popular among small businesses include Indeed, LinkedIn, and Glassdoor.
+However, some job portals that are generally popular among small companies include Indeed, LinkedIn, and Glassdoor.

 Are there any job portals specifically for hiring freelancers or contractors?